ataraxialinux/ataraxia/README.md

 ## What hardware I can run it?

-You can run it on x86_64, aarch64, armv7l (hard float), mips, mipsel and s390x.
+You can run it on x86_64, aarch64, armv7l, armv6l, mips, mipsel and ppc64le.

 ## Where I can get it?